MicrosoftDocs/dynamics365smb-docs/business-central/admin-powerbi.md

 - If connecting to [!INCLUDE [prodshort](includes/prodshort.md)] on-premises. you have entered a URL that is not valid.
 You can verify the URL in the **Web Services** page in [!INCLUDE [prodshort](includes/prodshort.md)]
 - A port is not open to allow the request to go through your firewall.

-### Login failed
+### Cannot sign in

-If you get a "login failed" error after using your [!INCLUDE [prodshort](includes/prodshort.md)] user credentials to log in, then you are probably experiencing one of the following issues:
+If you get a "login failed" error after using your [!INCLUDE [prodshort](includes/prodshort.md)] user credentials to sign in, then you are probably experiencing one of the following issues:

 - The account that you are using does not have permissions to retrieve the [!INCLUDE [prodshort](includes/prodshort.md)] data from your account.
 Verify that you have permissions to the required data in [!INCLUDE [prodshort](includes/prodshort.md)] and try again.
-- You have selected an authentication type other than Basic if connecting to [!INCLUDE [prodshort](includes/prodshort.md)]on-premises .
+- You have selected an authentication type other than Basic if connecting to [!INCLUDE [prodshort](includes/prodshort.md)] on-premises.
 - You have not entered a valid user name or password.

 ### Incorrect company name